 In the afternoon, you can sit by the fireside, or if the weather is nice, people sit outside on comfortable lounges, enjoying a glass of wine and antipasti from the brothers’ entoca.
 If you fancy a nip late at night, you can help yourself to a glass of wine and pay by the honor system.

 I stayed five nights here, but I discovered that many people passing through the area stayed for one night only.
 Depending on when you go, you’ll want to book in advance.
-For example, I was there in the height of the harvest season and they were full.
-You’ll definitely want to book in advance then.
+For example, I was there at the height of the harvest season and they were full.
+You’ll want to book in advance then.

 Both Maurizio and Luciano are happy to help you plan your time in Barolo and provide reliable information on the area.
 In addition, there are plenty of books and information for tourists in the reception area.

-The best way to get around Barolo
+The best way to see Barolo

 If you’re going to be here for more than a couple of days and you plan to cover a lot of ground (explore more than just the village of Barolo), you’ll want a car or a guide.
 I chose the latter because I don’t enjoy driving.
 There are also scooter rentals at various places.
 Now that I know the area a little better, I think a scooter could be a great way to explore all the little hilltop villages and admire the scenery.

-How to get to Piemonte and the wine country
+How to get to Barolo

 Torino (Turin) also has an airport.
 Once you are in the area the best way to see it is by car.
-Check out this guide for getting around the Langhe from Girls Gotta Drink.

 12 comments